lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

 The Scala 3 compiler is able to rewrite existing source code to a different syntax.
 Note that this rewriting is done one step at a time.
-In other words, rewriting to the new significant indentation based syntax -and- to the new control structure syntax cannot be done in a single step.
+In other words, rewriting to the new significant indentation based syntax _and_ to the new control structure syntax cannot be done in a single step.

 Changing the syntax is a reversible process (except that after going back to where